Two-Dimensional Kolmogorov Complexity and Validation of the Coding Theorem Method by Compressibility: The Coding Theorem Method

 \section{The Coding Theorem Method}

 Let $D(n, m)$ be a function~\cite{delahayezenil} defined as follows:

-Where $T(p)$ is the Turing machine with number $p$ (and empty input) that produces $s$ upon halting, and $|A|$ is, in this case, the cardinality of the set $A$.
+Where $(n,m)$ denotes the set of Turing machines with $n$ states and $m$ symbols, running with empty input, and $|A|$ is, in this case, the cardinality of the set $A$.
 In~\cite{thesis,delahayezenil} we calculated the output distribution of Turing machines with 2-symbols and $n=1, \ldots, 4$ states for which the Busy Beaver \cite{rado} values are known, in order to determine the halting time, and in~\cite{d5} results were improved in terms of number and Turing machine size (5 states) and in the way in which an alternative to the Busy Beaver information was proposed, hence no longer needing exact information of halting times in order to approximate an informative distribution.

 Here we consider an experiment with 2-dimensional deterministic Turing machines (also called \textit{Turmites}) in order to estimate the Kolmogorov complexity of 2-dimensional objects, such as images that can represent space-time diagrams of simple systems.
 A \textit{Turmite} is a Turing machine which has an orientation and operates on a grid for ``tape".
 The machine can move in 4 directions rather than in the traditional left and right movements of a traditional Turing machine head.
 A reference to this kind of investigation and definition of 2D Turing machines can be found in~\cite{wolfram}, one popular and possibly one of the first examples of this variation of a Turing machine is Lagton's ant~\cite{langton} also proven to be capable of Turing-universal computation.